Stable Jury

 The election of the Stable jury is carried out from a list drawn up by the Hangar team, which is referred by the Board.

-Between May 2022 and December 2024 we are pleased to have Magui Dávila and Sabel Gavaldon as members of the Stable jury.
+Between June 2025 and May 2027, we are pleased to have Soledad Gutiérrez and Agustín Ortiz Herrera as members of the Stable Jury.

 Cookies: We use cookies on this site to enhance your user experience.
 If you continue to browse you are giving your consent to the acceptance of the aforementioned cookies and acceptance of our cookie policy.
 ACEPTAR